Can you pay your deductible? Survey says 58% of Americans are uncomfortable with emergency funds savings

 When it comes to budgeting for emergencies, most of us won’t be able to guess when it’ll happen or how much it’ll cost.
 While the former might be true for home and car insurance, the latter isn’t — because you get to decide your deductible amount.

 There’s a tradeoff here, of course.
 A higher deductible will mean lower premiums (the amount you pay monthly for your insurance).
 Still, though, it’s critical to make sure you don’t carry a higher deductible than you could pay.
 All too many people may already be in this situation — that same Bankrate survey found that 34% of Americans had less emergency savings in 2022 compared to 2021, and that 10% have no savings at all.

 In other words, it might be worth paying a small extra amount each month to get your deductible to a point where you know you have the money in hand to cover it.

 Take the time to carefully review your insurance policies and consider your deductibles.
 If any are at a dollar amount you couldn’t comfortably pay in an emergency, check with your insurance provider to see what solutions are available.

 The bottom line

+When you start building your emergency budget, don’t forget to include your insurance deductibles.
+Take the time to go through your insurance policy declarations and see what your different deductibles are.
 If your deductible is too high, work with your insurer to change it.
 A lower deductible will mean a higher premium, but it’s well worth it to know a disaster wouldn’t financially wreck you.